makingwaves/xmastree/README.md

 # xmastree

-Make your own christmas ornament for the department's christmas tree.
+Make your own christmas ornament for the Frontend Department's christmas tree.

 Rules
 1) This is the CSS-edition.
 No JS is allowed.